 We were up around 0530 for some reason, I guess we wanted to get going a bit early to mark two weeks on the road.
 After the morning routines, I took a walk and bought a couple of items from Walmart as well.
 We pulled out of the lot about 0715 and continued our westerly drive toward home.We were mighty pleased to be heading west out of Albuquerque at the speed limit.
 Note the eastbound side traffic jam!

-I’ve posted photos this little New Mexican village at least twice before, and with that mission at the top of the hill, it is an irresistible sight.
+I’ve posted photos of this little New Mexican village at least twice before, and with that mission at the top of the hill, it is an irresistible sight.

 Big Blue pulled against wind and grade all day it seemed, and never missed a beat.
 She was a comfortable ride and an even more comfortable home each night.
 Beautiful New Mexican landscape, wild and rugged.